Looking to score a job in sales? Unless your pappy is the CEO of the company, you’re going to have to ace your interview.

 Yes, doing all of this will take time and effort—but it’s important!
 The more you know about the company, the more prepared you’ll be to answer questions like, “My reps have had some trouble communicating the benefits of XYZ product.
 How would you go about it?”

-And the more you know about your interviewer, the easier it will be to establish a report with them.
+And the more you know about your interviewer, the easier it will be to establish a rapport with them.
 For example, you might discover that your interviewer is a Dallas Cowboys fan.
 You can use this information to start a conversation with them and build a genuine relationship.

 Next, make sure you have a handle on your work history.